hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Use a verb-phrase name

-_Guideline._ Make the method name an active verb phrase, except for accessor methods and some conversions.
+_Guideline._ Make the method name an active verb phrase, except for accessor methods.
 As with the guideline to use noun phrases to name class, follow object-oriented programming’s grammatical conventions.
 Some coding styles omit the verb from accessor methods, changing `Parcel.getWeight()` to `Parcel.weight()`.
 Another common style is to omit the verb from conversion methods, changing `Discount.convertToPercentage()` to `Discount.asPercentage()`.